wp-plugins/jetpack-widget-visibility/readme.txt

 Things you'd be happy to know:

 * The module is almost untouched.
-(Some lines had to be removed and some had to be added, for the sole reason of making the module a stand-alone plugin)
+(Some lines had to be removed and some had to be added, for the sole reason of making the module a stand-alone plugin).
 * The module was carefully extracted from the package.
 That means there is no missing feature or some irrelevant code.
 * The module does not require a connection to a WordPress.com account.